 By Ahmad Ouri, CEO of SONIFI Solutions

-There’s a palpable energy in our industry to regain what we lost in 2020, and to thrive in the coming years.
+There’s a palpable energy in our industry to regain what we lost during the pandemic, and to thrive in the coming years.

 While we’re in this moment of recovery, we have an opportunity to evolve the fundamental business model of hospitality.